 In order to determine whether the Agreement fulfills Congress's mandate to seek market access, through the elimination of tariffs and nontariff barriers, for United States environmental technologies, goods, and services, TEPAC requested that USTR identify the extent of the Agreement's tariff reductions for such items.
-USTR's analysis concluded that, for environmental products, 89 percent of U.S. exports will receive duty-free treatment immediately upon implementation of the agreement.
-Tariffs on another 7 percent of exports will be eliminated over five years, and 2 percent will be eliminated over seven years.
-Duties on the remaining 2 percent of U.S. exports will be eliminated over ten years.
-Tariffs on high-priority environmental goods such as pumps and filtration equipment will be eliminated immediately upon implementation of the agreement.
+USTR's analysis concluded that, for environmental products, 79 percent of U.S. exports will receive duty-free treatment immediately upon implementation of the agreement.
+Tariffs on another 6 percent of exports will be eliminated over five years, and 11 percent will be eliminated over seven years.
+Duties on the remaining 4 percent of U.S. exports will be eliminated over ten years.
 Presuming the accuracy of these figures, the majority of TEPAC concludes that this tariff elimination schedule fulfills Congress's mandate on this issue.

-g.
-Other concerns
+- g.
+Other concerns - i.

-i.
 Corporate stewardship

 Some prior FTAs, including the Singapore FTA (Art 18.9) and the Chile FTA (Art 19.10) include a statement on promoting sound corporate stewardship.
-No such provision appears in the text of the Peru environment chapter.
+No such provision appears in the text of the Colombia environment chapter.
 While there is text (in Art 18.4(1.b)) on incentives (such as market-based incentives and public recognition), a majority of the Committee is of the opinion that this language is not a sufficient replacement for a more active provision promoting good corporate behavior.
 This majority continues to believe a corporate stewardship provision should supplement the incentives provision in future FTAs.